paxswill/evesrp/doc/users.rst

 .. image:: images/submitted.png

-Enter a killmail URL that is accepted by your organization, for example , API verified killmail from zKIllboard.
+Enter a killmail URL that is accepted by your organization, for example , API verified killmail from zKillboard.
 Enter in any requested supporting details and then click the "Submit" button.

 .. image:: images/submit_form.png